nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### Prioritizing a task: `*t`

+When you have important tasks, you can prioritize them in the task list to distinguish from ordinary tasks.
 If you want to prioritize an important task, you can use *t <task_number> to mark the task as important.
-Only tasks can be marked as important.
-Mark a task as important.

 Format: `*t <task_number>`